mlammens/mlammens.github.io/content/writing.md

 ## Log

+* 2019-12-19 Edits and feedback on bobcat / coyote KM manuscript
 * 2019-12-18 Begin outline of network activities for RCN UBE
-* 2019-12-16 Tweaked analysis files for Coyote ROW manuscript
+* 2019-12-16 Tweaked analysis files for Coyote ROW DB manuscript
 * 2019-12-13 Worked on outline for RCN-UBE grant